Callard & Bowser was an English confectioner that specialised in butterscotch and toffee.

 Kraft sold Callard & Bowser, along with its Lifesavers mint brand, to Wrigley of Chicago for $1.48 billion in 2004.
-By this time Bridgend was shipping 8,000 tonnes of Altoids to America every year.
+8,000 tonnes of Altoids were shipped to America every year from the Brigend factory.

-Wrigley closed down the Bridgend plant in 2005 with the loss of 173 jobs.
-Wrigley explained the 90 percent of production was being exported to the US, so it was more economical to transfer production there.
+Wrigley closed down the Bridgend plant with the loss of 173 jobs in 2005.
+Wrigley explained that as 90 percent of production was being exported to America, it made economic sense to transfer production to the US.
 With the exception of Altoids, the Callard & Bowser and Nuttall’s brands were discontinued.

 Callard & Bowser branded Altoids are still available in Britain, but they are now manufactured in America.